Mercer University School of Law: Employment

-According to Mercer's official 2020 ABA-required disclosures, 72% of the Class of 2020 obtained full-time, long-term, JD-required employment nine months after graduation.
-Mercer's Law School Transparency under-employment score is 19.2%, indicating the percentage of the Class of 2020 unemployed, pursuing an additional degree, or working in a non-professional, short-term, or part-time job nine months after graduation.
+According to Mercer's official 2025 ABA-required disclosures, 88.46% of the Class of 2024 obtained full-time, long-term, JD-required employment (i.e. as attorneys) within nine months after graduation, while 4.81% obtained employment where a JD was an advantage.
+Most JD-required employment graduates were employed by firms of 1–25 attorneys, though ten were employed by firms of 101–501+ attorneys, and four obtained federal court clerkships.
+Four graduates were seeking employment, one was not seeking, and the status of one graduate was unknown.
+For the Class of 2023, Mercer's Law School Transparency / LawHub under-employment score was 9%, indicating the percentage of the class unemployed, pursuing an additional degree, or working in a non-professional, short-term, or part-time job nine months after graduation.

 Costs

-The total cost of attendance (indicating the cost of tuition, fees, and living expenses) at Mercer for the 2013-2014 academic year is $57,800.
-The Law School Transparency estimated debt-financed cost of attendance for three years is $214,493.
+The total cost of tuition and fees at Mercer for the 2025–26 academic year is $45,082.
+The anticipated total cost of living is $23,289, bringing the anticipated total yearly cost of attendance to $68,371.
+If there are no increases, the anticipated cost of attendance through graduation is $205,113.
+For 2023, Law School Transparency estimated the debt-financed cost of attendance for three years was $235,004 while 46.6% of students received some form of a discount.

 Notable alumni

-Mercer alumni recently headed two of Georgia's three branches of government: Nathan Deal '66, was the Governor of Georgia, 2011–2019; Hugh P. Thompson '69, was the Chief Justice of the Georgia Supreme Court, 2013–16.
-In the Georgia General Assembly, Judson H. Hill, Sr. '86, served until 2017 as Chairman of the Senate Finance Committee; William T. Ligon, Jr. '86, served as Chairman of the Senate State and Local Governmental Operations Committee.
-M. Yvette Miller '80, Sara L. Doyle '94, and Michael P. Boggs '90 are judges of the Georgia Court of Appeals.
+Not long ago Mercer alumni have headed two of Georgia's three branches of government: Nathan Deal, JD 1966, was the Governor of Georgia, 2011–2019, and Hugh P. Thompson, JD 1969, was the Chief Justice of the Georgia Supreme Court, 2013–2016.
+In the Georgia General Assembly, Judson H. Hill, Sr., JD 1986, served until 2017 as Chairman of the Senate Finance Committee; William T. Ligon, Jr., JD 1986, served as Chairman of the Senate State and Local Governmental Operations Committee.
+Sara L. Doyle, JD 1994, is a judge of the Georgia Court of Appeals.